 By the 1720s, Connecticut was running out of open land desirable for farming.
 Hartford and New Haven had plenty of people, and the state experienced a population explosion.

-For many decades, the problem Connecticut faced wasn’t too many people, but too few.
-As that changed, land became more valuable and settlers looked for areas away from the population centers to locate new farms.
+For many decades, Connecticut faced didn’t have too many people, but too few.
+As that changed, land grew more valuable and settlers looked for areas away from the population centers to start farms.

 None of the ownership issues slowed land speculator James Fitch from aggressively selling and leasing farms in the area, based upon his claims that he had obtained the land by virtue of its sale by the Mohegan Tribe.

 Into the early 1700s Fitch was held somewhat in check by the government, run by the powerful Winthrop family.
 But Fitch still amassed a fortune (and paid a fortune in legal bills) from land speculation.

 By 1722, the area of eastern Connecticut was awash with disputed land that had multiple ownership claims.
 In 1721 the legislature had made its fateful order that Jeremiah Fitch’s claim to his land was invalid.
 (Jeremiah was a distant cousin of James Fitch.)
 It ruled he must vacate the property, declaring John Clark owned it by virtue of a government grant.
 Fitch refused to leave, and Sheriff James Whiting arrested and jailed him in Hartford.

 The Hartford Riot

 Seeing that Fitch’s future was their own if they didn’t act, his supporters from the towns east of Hartford crossed the Connecticut River and went to the Hartford jail.
 They declared their intentions, broke down the door and released Fitch (along with other prisoners).